JuBiotech/estim8/paper/paper.md

 The work was supervised by SN and funding was acquired by SN and WW.

 ### Acknowledgements
-The authors thank Michael Osthege for his advice on software development, and Niels Hollmann and Marijke Rudolph for application tests on real-world problems.
+The authors thank Niels Hollmann and Marijke Rudolph for application tests on real-world problems.

 ### Competing interests
 No competing interest is declared.